Central America: A Quest for the Progression of Economic Value. Bonus-Season V. Episode 2. Sugar Sugar America Part 2. The Dutch sugar

 2. The Dutch Business Model for Sugar Production

-Feel free to pass the following package of your material for the weekend.
+During the weekend, feel free to pass the following package of slides material.
 Share it with your friends, colleagues, supervisors, and any member of your family who wishes to learn about how the political economy of Spanish America (and the Antilles) was established.
 Sugar plays an essential role in this process.
-We always recommend our readers to download this material, print it, and write their questions and doubts on paper.
+We always recommend our readers to download this material, print it, and write questions and doubts on paper.
 At the end of your reading, on slides 16 and 17, you will find additional bibliography that may guide you to dig deeper into our class, previous to our strategic reflections, which always appear on Mondays.

 We kindly request that you return next Monday, January 19, 2026, to review our additional strategic reflections on this chapter.